isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 Use the **Cross-reference** tab to define how the cross-references are published the PDF.
 You can format the cross-references for topic title, tables, figures, and more.

+> [!Note]
+>
+> If you have defined the link text while inserting the cross-references, then it takes precedence over the cross-references defined in the Native PDF template.

 You can also use variables to define a cross-reference.
 When you use a variable, its value is picked from the properties.
 You can use a single or a combination of variables to define a cross-reference.
 You can also use a combination of a string and a variable.

 For example, you can use `View details on {chapter}`.
 If the Chapter name is “General settings,” the cross-reference in the output is “See details on General settings.”